Is Memorial Day the official Beginning of Summer?

-It’s so much more than that.
-Memorial day is a day of remembrance.
-Today we remember the Men and Women who have died while serving in the United States Armed forces.
+Memorial day is so much more than the “official beginning of summer”.
+Many of us identify with the “long weekend” as such.
+Memorial Day is a day of remembrance.
+We are called to to remember the Men and Women who have died while serving in the United States Armed forces.
 It is only “recently” (1971) that Memorial Day is a federal holiday in the United States.
-It was originally called Decoration Day.
+Originally it was called Decoration Day.

+Learning a little Memorial day history is a great way to help honor the day.
 In 1966 the federal government declared Waterloo, New York the official birthplace of Memorial Day.
-Waterloo was chosen for it’s reputation for closing businesses, decorating graves of soldiers with flowers and flags, and holding events annually to honor the fallen soldiers.
+Waterloo was chosen for it’s reputation.
+They were know for closing businesses, decorating graves of soldiers with flowers and flags, and holding events annually to honor the fallen soldiers.

 Originally the day was to honor those lost in the Civil War.
 Since, the United States (and obviously many other countries) had gone through 2 World Wars, the Vietnam War, and the Korean War… and we have added others still.
 Memorial Day is for ALL the fallen of war, regardless of which war.

+Another huge element in Memorial day history are the poppies.
+Where exactly do the poppies come from?
 The red poppy is a remembrance inspired by a popular World War I poem called – In Flanders Field.
-The poppy is actually classified as a weed which is likely why t was so prevalent in the battle worn field that inspired the poem.
+The poppy is actually classified as a weed.
+This may be why it was so prevalent in the battle worn field that inspired the poem.
 In Flanders Field was written by Lieutenant Colonel John McCrae.
 The tone he used was to give a voice to the fallen soldiers that were buried under the field of poppies he saw before him.
 To this day the poem is one of the most famous works to emerge from what we call “The Great War”.

 After reading the poem herself, a Frenchwoman named Anna Guérin championed the symbolic power of the red poppy.